 Most scallions are virtually problem free.
 If you do start noticing problems, rotating the next crop to a different area of the garden should help.

+There is a new garden pest that is starting to spread in the eastern states.
+The allium leaf miner lays its eggs in the leaves of ornamental and edible plants in the onion family.
 The larvae eat their way to the bulb, destroying the plant in the process.
 Keep watch for news on how to control this pest.

 Scallions are tender and mild when they are young.
 You can start harvesting as soon as the plants reach about 5 - 6 inches tall and are as wide as a pencil.
 Harvest the whole plant by pulling it out.